Pomeranian

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Pomeranians have particular requirements based on their small size, heavy shedding level, and genetic predispositions to luxating patella and collapsed trachea.
+Three variables drive daily care for Pomeranians: their small size, their heavy shedding level, and their breed-associated risk of luxating patella and collapsed trachea.

 What to Expect